alexconst/dotfiles_public/README.md

 $tool -d deploy-dotfiles dotfiles_public
 $tool deploy-dotfiles dotfiles_public

-# OPTION 2: you don't want to overwrite your existing dotfiles
+# OPTION 2: you have dotfiles and want to keep those changes and integrate them with the dotfiles repo
-# manually overwrite them ... or run stow to copy them???  stow --adopt ???
+$tool -d adopt-dotfiles dotfiles_public
+$tool adopt-dotfiles dotfiles_public
 ```